Ai Yoshinogawa Trolley Train - Tokushima to Awa-Ikeda

 After about two and a half hours, we arrived at Awa-Ikeda Station.
 It was a wonderful trip, and I’d gladly do it again.

-Route note: The train mainly runs on weekends, with very limited weekday service.
+Route note: Reservation required.
+The train mainly runs on weekends, with limited weekday service.
 Always check the schedule before planning your trip.

 Previous